manio/skymax-demo/README.md

 To get the raw output of your device, you can use the rawcmnd option providing the right buffersize of the query (that's where start your guessing game!).

-Here some valid example, tested on an Axpert VM3 inverter, of buffer size to provide to the rawcmdfor the associated command:
+Here some valid example, tested on an Axpert VM3 inverter, of buffer size to provide to the rawcmd for the associated command:

 ```
 QPI = 8